Renato Altissimo

 Renato Altissimo (4 October 1940 – 17 April 2015) was an Italian politician and minister.

-Biography
+Life and career

-He was born in Portogruaro, near Venice.

-Altissimo was a member of the Italian Liberal Party (Partito Liberale Italiano; PLI), a small party which served as a junior partner in several governing coalitions.
+Altissimo was born on 4 October 1940 in Portogruaro, near Venice.
+He was a member of the Italian Liberal Party (Partito Liberale Italiano, PLI), a small party that served as a junior partner in several governing coalitions.

 A long time follower of party leader Valerio Zanone, Altissimo served as PLI's national secretary from 1986, succeeding Alfredo Biondi.
 He resigned in March 1993 after being accused of implication in a corruption scandal; he denied any wrongdoing.

-Altissimo was also Health Minister in the governments of Francesco Cossiga I (1979–1980), Giovanni Spadolini I and II (1980–1981), and Amintore Fanfani V (1982–1983).
-He served as Minister for Industry and Trade in the first government of Bettino Craxi (1983–1986).
+Altissimo was also Health Minister in the governments of Francesco Cossiga (1979–1980), Giovanni Spadolini (1980–1981), and Amintore Fanfani (1982–1983).
+He served as Minister of Industry, Commerce, and Craftmanship in the first government of Bettino Craxi (1983–1986).